 Welcome!
 Here you will find everything you need to know about receiving money to help pay for college expenses including books, fees and transportation.
 Funds are provided by the federal government and the state of California in the form of loans, grants, on-campus jobs and scholarships.

 Financial Aid programs attempt to fill the gap that may exist between the cost of education and the money available to students from family, employment, savings, and other resources.
-Southwestern College’s Financial Aid programs assist students who might otherwise be unable to continue their education due to financial hardship and by working on your application together, we can help you understand how to pay your way through college and help you reach your goals more quickly.
+Southwestern College’s Financial Aid programs assist students who might otherwise be unable to continue their education due to financial hardship and by working together, we can help you understand how to meet the costs of attending college and help you achieve your dream.

-We look forwarding to assisting you in reaching your academic goals!
+We look forward to assisting you as you reach your academic goals!

 If you're interested in receiving financial aid for the upcoming academic year, the first step is to complete the FAFSA (Free Application for Federal Student Aid).